 One of our favorite boots in this review was the Vasque Pow Pow II Ultradry

 .
-This incredibly comfortable and supportive winter hiking boot took us on snowy trails, across frozen creeks, and to work in the snow and slush.
+This incredibly comfortable and supportive winter hiking boot took us on snowy trails and across frozen creeks in the snow and slush.
 Although this boot has a techy look that was voted our least stylish, it truly excels in all other metrics.
 Most notably, we loved how warm it was given that it's significantly less bulky than the Sorel Joan of Arctic.
 The Pow Pow II Ultradry has 400 grams of Thinsulate insulation and keeps our toes surprisingly warm, especially when we were moving.
 This contender breathes well, making it a perfect winter hiking compadre.
 This boot is surprisingly water-resistant, keeping your feet dry in puddles up to eight inches deep.
 That said, without a nifty set of gaiters, it doesn't provide as much protection from tall snow drifts.
 So if you're looking for a boot that will move with you while keeping your feet warm and dry - this is the best option!

-Read full review: Vasque Pow Pow II Ultradry
+Read review: Vasque Pow Pow II Ultradry

 Analysis and Test Results